RongkunZ/RongkunZ.github.io/_pages/about.md

 ---
-layout: splash
+layout: single
 title: "Rongkun Zhou"
 permalink: /
 author_profile: true
 ---

 <!-- ===== Self Summary ===== -->
-I'm Rongkun Zhou, currently a Master's student in Computer Science at Johns Hopkins University. broadly interested in natural language processing and machine learning, especially the reasoning capabilities and factual consistency of large language models.
+I am Rongkun Zhou, a Master’s student in Computer Science at Johns Hopkins University.
-My current focus is on improving the faithfulness, explainability, and robustness of NLP systems in tasks like question answering, retrieval, and reasoning over structured data.
+My research interests lie in natural language processing and machine learning, with a focus on the reasoning capabilities of large language models.
-I aim to develop models that generate not only fluent responses but also outputs grounded in knowledge sources and reliable in real-world scenarios.
+I aim to develop methods that improve structured reasoning, question answering, and information retrieval, ensuring that model outputs are not only fluent but also logically consistent, interpretable, and reliable in real-world applications.

 ## 🎓 Education
 - **Johns Hopkins University** — M.S. in Computer Science *(Expected Dec 2025)*